 Never underestimate the value of a bee’s mandibles.
 Before emergence until the end of life, bee mandibles are in constant use.
 The first thing a honey bee worker does with her mandibles is chew her way out of the cell where she developed from a fertilized egg.
 As she emerges, she perforates the capping until it opens like a manhole cover, and a nurse bee working in the area uses her mandibles to set aside the cap for later use.

 Once free, the newly emerged worker goes back down the hole, head first, to prepare her brood cell for the next bee.
 Using her mandibles, she scrapes debris from the cell walls and polishes the waxen surface, assuring it is clean and smooth for the next sister.
 In the meantime, slightly older bees mend damaged comb or build new ones by using their mandibles to manipulate the wax.

 Stabilizing the Proboscis

-Among other things, bee mandibles are designed to stabilize the proboscis.
+Among other things, bee mandibles stabilize the proboscis.
 The proboscis is a long and flexible multi-piece tongue that could be easily damaged, so the mandibles act like a portal to protect the tongue and support it while in use.
-When a bee is not using its proboscis, it is folded into a compartment inside the head, and the mandibles close over the front of the mouth, one over the other like a pair of crossed arms.
+When a bee is not using its proboscis, it is folded into a compartment inside the head.
+There, the mandibles close over the front of the mouth, one over the other like a pair of crossed arms.